As Election Day Nears, Here’s What Candidates Need to Focus on to Court Latino Voters

-The second, and possibly the last presidential debate is behind us and Election Day is less than seven weeks away.
-We know Hispanic voters will be decisive this election, yet outreach to them remains low.
-For candidates to earn the support of these voters, they should redouble their outreach efforts and state clearly their positions on the issues that matter most to Latinos.
+With election day less than 5 weeks away and the vice presidential debate airing tonight, Hispanic voters have a lot to consider as they prepare to vote in this decisive election.
+But while the Latino electorate’s power is undeniable, outreach to them remains low.
+For either candidate to earn these voters’ support, they should redouble their outreach efforts and state clearly their positions on the issues that matter most to Latinos.
 Based on the insights from our most recent polling, here are the issues that the candidates should focus on when courting the Latino vote.

 At the presidential debate between Vice President Kamala Harris and former President Donald J. Trump, and throughout this campaign, the candidates are presenting two visions of America.
 Fundamentally, however, the decisions made by Latino voters will come down to how meaningfully the candidates are engaging with these voters and how they are addressing the core issues that matter to our community.